Short House Chesil Beach

 - Big TV, DVD player and Bose sound system

-- Nice cotton linen, feather & down pillows and duvets
+- Fine Egyptian cotton linen, feather & down pillows and duvets

-- Loads of towels (and beach towels, buckets and spades)
+- Loads of decent size fluffy towels (6 in each bathroom), and beach towels, buckets and spades

-- Stone bathrooms, big tub baths; one with a shower, one with a sea view
+- Travertine stone tiled bathrooms, big tub baths; one with an overhead shower, one with a sea view (and hand shower)

-- Great for stargazing; low ambient light so the stars shine bright.
+- Great for stargazing; the very low ambient light means the stars shine bright.

 The lights of Lyme Regis twinkle in the distance after the sun sets over the Devon coastline and Golden Cap; the highest point on the south coast.